melaniewalsh/AI-for-Humanists/_pages/bibliography.md

 -  **[Easy-Bert](https://github.com/robrua/easy-bert)** by Rob Rua

-    - *A simple API for accessing BERT*
+    - *A simple API for accessing BERT.*

 -  **[CLIP-as-Service](https://github.com/jina-ai/clip-as-service)** from Jina AI

-    - *A service for easy image and text embedding*
+    - *A service for easy image and text embedding.*

 # Educational Resources

 - **[Using BERT for next sentence prediction](https://github.com/sinykin/QTM-340/blob/master/notebooks/class21-BERT-next-sentence-inclass-ds.ipynb)** by Ted Underwood *(adapted and used in Dan Sinykin's Emory course "Practical Approaches to Data Science with Text" in 2020)*

-    - *A notebook for teaching students about BERT*
+    - *A notebook for teaching students about BERT.*